-Yes, we know, there are gobs of granola recipes.
+Yes, we know, there are gobs of granola recipes out there.
 Yet we’re partial to this one made with almond and coconut.
 It’s sweet but not too sweet.
-It’s sufficiently healthful to feel virtuous rather than repentant after a quick nosh.
-And it’s made with just enough ingredients to lend it intrigue rather than being crammed full with so many flavors jostling for your attention that it makes you wonder if the Mad Hatter dreamt it up.)
+It’s sufficiently healthful to make you feel virtuous rather than repentant.
+And it’s made with just enough ingredients to lend it intrigue rather than being crammed full with so many flavors jostling for your attention that it makes you wonder if the Mad Hatter dreamt it up.

 That said, you can make Emily’s granola exactly as its written, or you can play around with it a little in terms of the stir-ins, add-ons, and mix-ins.
 If you subtract one thing, add another little something.
 Below the recipe, we’ve included a few of the more groovy granola ingredients we’ve experienced, if only in our imagination.
 Like sesame seeds.
 Crushed fennel seeds.
 Candied ginger that you chop with a knife blade slicked with oil to keep the pieces from sticking.
 We could go on although we consider this to be like a Choose Your Own Adventure book in which you can create your own ending…–Emily Mainquist

 - 4 cups old-fashioned oats